Code-Institute-Submissions/ForexTT/README.md

 ## Features

 Hero section: This Is the what you see straight away on the site.
-Enticing, big, bold text that lures the reader into finding out more.
-Also contains an image to further describe the products and included two buttons, "find out more" and "contact" that can be used to Instantly direct the reader to that specific part on the page.
+Enticing, big, bold text that lures the reader Into finding out more.
+Also contains an Image to further describe the products and Included two buttons, "find out more" and "contact" that can be used to Instantly direct the reader to that specific part on the page.

 Services section: In this section we get a brief overview of what services we provide.
 Bullet points of the most Important advantages of each service, plus an Image to help break up the section.
 I didn't want to add too much text so close to the top of the page because the reader might lose interest, so I just highlight the main points.